INK-USC/TriggerNER/README.md

 `dataset/` saves CONLL, BC5CDR, and Laptop-Reviews dataset.
 For each directory,

 * `train.txt, test.txt, dev.txt` are original dataset
-* `trigger.txt` is trigger dataset
 * `train_20.txt` is for cutting out the original train dataset into 20% for baseline setting.
+The dataset is used in `naive.py`
+* `trigger_20.txt` is trigger dataset.
+The dataset is used in `supervised.py` and `semi_supervised.py`.
+To enable 3% of original training dataset, you should use --percentage 15 since the dataset we used for supervised.py and semi_supervised.py is 20% of original training data with triggers.

 ## Requirements
 Python >= 3.6 and PyTorch >= 0.4.1